 New York State Policy NYS P08-005 establishes minimum accessibility requirements for web-based Information and applications developed, procured, maintained or used by state entities.
 The goal of the policy is to encourage a more inclusive state workforce and increase the availability of governmental services to all members of the public.
 Questions regarding this policy should be directed to the ITS Public Information Office at [email protected].

 If you have any questions or concerns about the accessibility of any part of this web site please contact the WCB Webmaster.

 Disclaimer Regarding the Use of "Google Translate"

 Google Translate cannot translate all types of documents, and may not provide an exact translation.
-Anyone relying on information obtained from Google Translate does so at his or her own risk.
+Anyone relying on information obtained from Google Translate does so at their own risk.
 The State of New York does not make any promises, assurances, or guarantees as to the accuracy of the translations provided.
 The State of New York, its officers, employees, and/or agents shall not be liable for damages or losses of any kind arising out of, or in connection with, the use or performance of such information, including but not limited to, damages or losses caused by reliance upon the accuracy of any such information, or damages incurred from the viewing, distributing, or copying of such materials.

 Reasonable Accommodation in Programs and Services for Individuals with Disabilities